CachyOS/New-Cli-Installer/docs/config.md

 thinking about options, the config as generated sets sensible defaults for all values.
 Do note however that the config is used only for the "Simple Install".

+Sample config is located at `https://github.com/cachyos/new-cli-installer/settings.json`.

-The config file(`settings.json`) must be placed in the current directory. for example: if going to launch installer in `/root`, then the config must be placed at `/root/settings.json`
+The config file(`settings.json`) must be placed in the current directory. for example: if going to launch installer in `/root`, then the config must be placed at `/root/settings.json`.

 ### JSON